Primary vs Secondary Succession

 4. Pioneer Species:

-The early colonizers in primary succession are species like lichens and mosses that can survive in harsh conditions.
+Primary succession comprises pioneer species which include lichens and mosses that grow at harsh environmental conditions.
 In secondary succession, the first species to appear are fast-growing plants such as grasses.

 5. Climax Community: